TJRSec/aistm-framework/docs/AISTM_Whitepaper.md

 ### 2. AI output is never a security boundary

-Model responses—whether accurate, malformed, or adversarially influenced—must be evaluated and sanitized before affecting application logic.
+Model responses whether accurate, malformed, or adversarially influenced—must be evaluated and sanitized before affecting application logic.
 The AI layer should be viewed as an untrusted input source within the broader system.

 ### 3. Defense-in-depth is essential